-- More than one family member with the same type of cancer or related cancers (e.g. breast and ovarian cancer or colon and uterine) - Early onset cancer - Rare cancers (e.g. male breast cancer or fallopian tube cancer) - More than one cancer in the same individual
+- More than one family member with the same type of cancer or related cancers (e.g. breast and ovarian cancer or colon and uterine) - Early onset cancer (e.g. age 50 or younger) - Rare cancers (e.g. male breast cancer or fallopian tube cancer) - More than one cancer in the same individual - Multiple colon polyps